alecryan88/one_bite/README.md

 `Split By`: Allows users to split the trend line by any filter shown in the dashboard.
 This allows users to quickly slice-and-dice.

 `Metric`: This toggles the metric displayed in the dashboard.
-There are currently two available: `Reviews` and `Avg.
-Score`.

 <img src="png_files/tableau.png" width=100% height=200%>